jai-raptee/jai-raptee/README.md

 - 👋 Hi, I’m @jai Sreedhar
-- 👀 I’m interested in ...E&E
+- 👀 interested in ...E&E
-- 🌱 I’m currently working as a R&D hardware developer
+- 🌱 working as a R&D hardware developer
-- 💞️ I’m looking to collaborate on latest technologies
 -  📫 reach me at 7358688722
 - ⚡ Fun fact: ...
 EEE is easy

 <!---